MLPgroup/MLPgroup.github.io/_resources/2022-12-21-UsingtheCC.md

 ---
 layout: resource
-title: "Using the campus cluster"
+title: "Campus Cluster - Basic usage"

-description: The campus cluster is a colletion of high-performance servers maintained by the NCSA.
+description: The campus cluster is a collection of high-performance servers maintained by the NCSA.
 It is a utility we will use for our research so it's important to learn to use it.
 This guide is a beginner document in using the CampusCluster but can be applicable to many high-performance computing systems.

 icon: star-o
 people: